Yūdai Fujiwara

-Yūdai Fujiwara (藤原 優大, Fujiwara Yūdai) is a Japanese footballer currently playing as a centre back for Urawa Reds.
+Yūdai Fujiwara (藤原 優大, Fujiwara Yūdai) is a Japanese footballer currently playing as a centre back for club Albirex Niigata.

 Career

 On 19 December 2022, Fujiwara was announced on a one year loan at Machida Zelvia.

 On 19 December 2024, Fujiwara's loan with Oita Trinita was extended for another year, until 31 January 2026.

+In December 2025, Fujiwara moved on a permanent transfer to J2 League club Albirex Niigata.